TheKrystalShip/KGSM/README.md

 ## Compatibility

-KGSM has been developed and tested only on `Manjaro 24.0.2 Wynsdey`, `Kernel v6.5.13-7-MANJARO`, using `Bash 5.2.26` I cannot guarantee it will work flawlessly with other distributions but the project aims for broad compatibility by using as few dependencies as possible.
+KGSM has been developed and tested on `Manjaro 24.0.2 Wynsdey`, `Kernel v6.5.13-7-MANJARO`, using `Bash 5.2.26` I cannot guarantee it will work flawlessly with other distributions but the project aims for broad compatibility by using as few dependencies as possible.

 ## Installation